Best Practices One by One: #3 - Protection of Non-public Information

 New Lien Law – Access to our LiensNC.com job aid and Lien Waivers

-Attorneys Title hosted seminars throughout March across the state to help explain changes to North Carolina's mechanic's lien law.
+Attorneys Title hosted seminars throughout March of 2013 across the state to help explain changes to North Carolina's mechanic's lien law.
 These seminars provided a summary of the statutory changes, a preview of the new online lien agent system - LiensNC.com, and reviewed the revised and new lien waiver forms.

 For an electronic copy of the manuscript which contains a LiensNC.com job aid, click HERE.